dharmafly/noodle/README.md

 ### with JSONP

-As JSONP you can send a URI encoded blob of json for the `q=` querystring key.
+You can send a URI encoded blob of json for the `q` querystring key.

 `http://dharmafly.nsql-example.com?q=<JSONBLOB>&callback=?`

+A simple query looks like this:

 ```JSON
 {